The Tunnel of Love (play): Act One, Scene 2

 The next day.
 Augie is in his studio battling a mouse.
 Dick comes in, and Augie chides him again for playing around.
 Dick leaves in a huff then Isolde comes in.
 Isolde reveals she is aware of Dick's philandering.
 She expresses relief that Augie is "normal", upsetting Augie who feels he has neuroses like other artists.
 He goes to take a shower; Alice rushes in to say Estelle Novick, the investigator from Rock-a-bye has just interviewed her.
 Alice hides bottles from the bar and the two women rush into the bedroom.
 Augie emerges from the bathroom, sans pants, furiously trying to hit a mouse with his slipper.
 Noticing the empty bar counter, he finds a hidden Scotch bottle and picks it up.
 Hearing the doorbell, he wraps a towel around him and answers it, still holding the bottle.

 It is the caseworker, Estelle Novick, but Augie doesn't recognize the name.
 His partially-clothed state and the bottle in his hand make a poor impression on her, as does his reference, Dick Pepper, who comes back in and immediately suggests a get together.
 Miss Novick reveals she is from Rock-a-bye.
 Both men plead with her as she starts to leave.
 Isolde and Alice return to the studio, and greet Miss Novick.
 They are surprised at her quick departure and interrogate their spouses.
 Isolde is furious with Augie; she and Alice leave for the Pepper's house.
 Dick explains to Augie the complicated balance between his cheating and his guilt feelings.
 He suggests Augie's inhibitions are preventing Isolde from conceiving and recommends his friend have an affair himself to "loosen up".
 Augie throws hims out then tries to call Isolde at the Pepper's.
-Alice and Isoldes' voices are heard through the speaker phone.
+Alice and Isolde's' voices are heard through the speaker phone.
 Isolde rejects his suggestion that the two of them go out alone and hangs up.